Case study: Ivinghoe Aston Farm, traditional orchard

 Keys to success

-The enthusiasm and hard work of Neil Ashby (farmer) has ensured the project has got off to a successful start.
+The enthusiasm and hard work of Neil Ashby (the farmer) has ensured the project has got off to a successful start.
 In addition, the application was well supported by the FiPL assessment panel.

 “I believe fundamentally that land uses like traditional orchards are needed both for enriching the environment and bringing participation of the rural community.
 I also deeply believe that these orchards and other conservation efforts don’t have to compete with or infringe modern agriculture, but can in fact augment and improve it.
 I’m very thankful for the support of the Chiltern Conservation Board, as this has given me the chance to make a real tangible difference to the local environment.
 I’m eagerly anticipating sharing this project as the trees grow and establish.”